 The next secret boss, added to the International Vanilla release, is supposed to be unlocked by defeating Vanitas Remnant, but I know for a fact that in the International Vanilla version, it’s actually unlocked by fighting Vanitas Remnant, after which you can lose and mosey over to the other boss!
 Doesn’t work in the HD release.
 Oh, by the way, despite this connection to the dubiously-canon Vanitas Remnant, this upcoming scene is canon – in fact, canon for all three characters! – so let’s take a look.
 Unfortunately, I couldn’t get to this boss, so we’ll be going back to flashback screenshots.

 This boss is fought at the ruins of the Land of Departure.
 When your character arrives here, they’re greeted by a hazy figure wearing the black cloak that we now associate with the Organization!
-When your character turns to face them, they suddenly summon two Ethereal Blades, just like Xemnas but not identical to any of the ones we’ve ever seen, and the music fucking attacks you with “Dark Impetus,” a song that does so much damage to my heart that I’m sure it’s half responsible for all my loses in this fight.
+When your character turns to face them, they suddenly summon two Ethereal Blades, just like Xemnas but not identical to any of the ones we’ve ever seen, and the music fucking attacks you with “Dark Impetus,” a song that does so much damage to my heart that I’m sure it’s half responsible for all my loses in this fight on the PSP.

 This is the newest Unknown in our series, following in the footsteps of Xemnas in KH2 and arguably the Lingering Will in KH2 (fun fact – they actually re-used Saïx’s hooded model for the boss).
 Their most dangerous attack is Collision Magnet, which will instantly kill the player, unless you’re playing 2.5 where it’s possible to get away from this, the most infamous and despised enemy attack in the entire series.
 Not that it’s easy to do, mind you, it’s just possible.
 Like Vanitas Remnant, players prefer to cheat their way past this instead of fighting him fair, namely by using the ability Thunder Surge or, less frequently, Fire Surge, as they’re one of the only moves in the game that cause the Unknown to flinch.
 Towards the end of the battle, the Unknown enters a desperation attack and you can’t hurt them at all, forcing you to do dodge rolls over and over again for something like one and a half minutes flat.